 - Chili Flakes: To amp up the heat.
 Add as much or as little as you’d like.
 Or leave it out altogether; it’s up to you.
 Good spice alternatives include cayenne pepper, paprika, or chili powder.
 Use what you have.

-How to Bake Butternut Squash ~ Step-By-Step
+How to Roast Butternut Squash: Step-By-Step Instructions

 Roasting butternut squash takes a few simple steps.
 Here’s what you need to do.